 Third, the informant is presented with a flash-card (this is why husband and wife should if possible be interviewed separately, since otherwise the second person may be unduly influenced).
 Code one item only.
 If informant wants (again) to say "None", say 'Well, I've got to put something down, which would you think was nearest?"
 This rating is the most important bit of the question.
-Do not be puzzled if the wife gives a different answer from the husband.
+Do not be puzzled if the wife gives a different answer from the hydroad.
+This is quite comment. the husband.
 This is quite common.